bemurphy/validation_experience/README.md

 ## Report data

-Do whatever you want with your report data via `ValidationExperience.report`.
-It receives a hash of data in the following format:
+Do whatever you want with your report data by assigning a handler to `ValidationExperience.report`.
+It receives `.call` with a hash of data in the following format:

 ```ruby
 {